Nine Inch Nails: Broken (1992–1993)

-After a poor European reception opening for Guns N' Roses, the band returned to America amid pressure from TVT to produce a follow-up to Pretty Hate Machine.
+After a poor European reception opening for Guns N' Roses, the band returned to the US amid pressure from TVT to produce a follow-up to Pretty Hate Machine.
 After finding out they were hindering control of his project, Reznor criticized the labeling of Nine Inch Nails as a commercially oriented band and demanded his label terminate his contract, but they ignored his plea.
 In response, Reznor secretly began recording under various pseudonyms to avoid record company interference.
 Involved in a feud with TVT, he signed a record deal with Interscope Records and created Nothing Records:

 We made it very clear we were not doing another record for TVT.
 But they made it pretty clear they weren't ready to sell.
 So I felt like, well, I've finally got this thing going but it's dead.
 Flood and I had to record Broken under a different band name, because if TVT found out we were recording, they could confiscate all our shit and release it.
 Jimmy Iovine got involved with Interscope, and we kind of got slave-traded.
 It wasn't my doing.
 I didn't know anything about Interscope.
 And I was real pissed off at him at first because it was going from one bad situation to potentially another one.
 But Interscope went into it like they really wanted to know what I wanted.
 It was good, after I put my raving lunatic act on.

 In 1992, Nine Inch Nails relocated to 10050 Cielo Drive, Benedict Canyon, Los Angeles (renamed "Le Pig" by Reznor), the site of the Tate murders, when Charles Manson's "family" murdered Sharon Tate, wife of noted film director Roman Polanski, and four of her friends.
 The band used it to record Broken, an extended play (EP) that was the first Nine Inch Nails release distributed by Interscope Records and reached the top 10 on the Billboard 200.
 In the liner notes, Reznor credited the 1991 Nine Inch Nails touring band as an influence on the EP's sound.
 He characterized Broken as a guitar-based "blast of destruction", and as "a lot harder ... than Pretty Hate Machine".
 The inspiration for the harder sound came from the way the live band played during concerts such as Lollapalooza.
 Songs from Broken earned Nine Inch Nails two Grammy Awards: a performance of the EP's first single "Happiness in Slavery" from Woodstock '94, and the second single "Wish".
 In reference to receiving the Grammy Award for Best Metal Performance for "Wish", Reznor joked that "Wish" became "the only song to ever win a Grammy that says 'fist fuck' in the lyrics."
 Against touring of the brand new material, Reznor began living and recording full-time at Le Pig, working on a follow-up free of restrictions from his record label.